ipercyNC/ip0623/README.md

 ## Checkout
-Rent a specific tool (by tool code), checkout date, amount of rental days, and discount (if applicable)
+Rent a specific tool (by tool code), checkout date, amount of rental days, and discount (if applicable) This will generate a rental agreement with information about the rental.
+Tool Code, Tool Type, Tool Brand, Number of Rental Days, Checkout Date, Due Date, Daily Rental Charge,Charge Days (Number of Days The Rental Will Charge For), Pre-discount Charge, Discount Percent, Discount Amount, Final Charge

+The rental will start the day after the checkout up until the number of rental days has been reached.

+Choose a tool from the selection and it will generate a rental agreement with the chosen tool and rental length.
+The rental days must be 1 or greater and the percent discount must be 0-100.

 ## How to Run